bh107/bohrium/doc/source/users/python/index.rst

 Performance Comparison
 ----------------------

-Finally, let’s us compare the performance of the difference approaches.
+Finally, let's compare the performance of the difference approaches.
 We run on a *Intel(R) Core(TM) i5-6600K CPU @ 3.50GHz* with 4 CPU-cores and a *GeForce GTX Titan X (maxwell)*.
-The timing is wall clock thus includes anything and in particular the host/device communication overhead.
+The timing is wall-clock time including everything, in particular the host/device communication overhead.

 .. plot::